 *According to latest figures given by the Energy Saving Trust.

-A greener home (and conscience)
+A greener home

 A safer home

 Modern condensing boilers are completely sealed systems.
-This means they take air in from the outside and release waste fumes back to the outside.
+This means they take air in from the outside and release waste fumes back outdoors through the flue pipe.
 They are also fitted with safety devices like pressure relief valves and thermostats which will switch the system off if they detect a fault.

 More space at home

 Modern condensing boilers are far more compact than older models.
 Replacing your traditional boiler system with a condensing combi boiler means you can get rid of the water tank in the attic and storage cylinder in the airing cupboard.
 A Combi is a single, compact unit that heats water on demand for both your home's heating and hot water.

 Are condensing boilers future-proof?